Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 It also provides wider range of options and diagnostics.
 The algorithms of Boolean component are fully described in the @ref occt_algorithms_1 "Boolean Operations" of boolean operation user guide.

-For the Draw commands to perform operations in Boolean component please read the dedicated section @ref occt_draw_bop "Boolean operations commands"
+For the Draw commands to perform operations in Boolean component, read the dedicated section @ref occt_draw_bop "Boolean operations commands"

 @subsection occt_draw_7_8  Drafting and blending